Image in the public domain.

 Story Length: 3:37

 Energy experts are thinking about ways to replace coal that’s burned in American power stations.
-One alternative is to burn plants, because they can produce fewer greenhouse gas emissions.
-This is called biomass power.
-This public radio story looks at a movement in the Midwest use millions of acres of grass for biomass power.
+One alternative is to burn plants because they can produce fewer greenhouse gas emissions.
+This results in biomass power.
+Listen to learn about a movement in the Midwest that uses millions of acres of grass for biomass power.